 During an electronic mortgage signing, the note must be executed as a MISMO XML SMARTDoc eNote.
 That MISMO eNote must be transferred, stored and maintained in an eVault and the eNote signatures are applied in real-time and wrapped with a tamper-evident seal.
 Additionally, an audit trail is created to ensure the accuracy and integrity of all data maintained in the document.
 This audit trail is often called into evidence in the event of foreclosure and there is case law confirming the validity of the eNote (see here).
 Once executed, the eNote is registered with MERS, the controller and location are assigned, and ultimately transferred into the secondary market or end investor.
 As the eNote moves, the MERS registry is updated with all transfers of control and location being captured.
 The combination of these services creates a formal audit trail which can be used to prove the authoritative copy and track transfers between parties at all times.

 This system is required if you want to execute an electronic mortgage to be sold into the secondary market, which the vast majority of eNotes are.
 As both GSEs have been purchasing eNotes for over 14 years, this process was adopted by both Fannie Mae and Freddie Mac to ensure their validity and saleability of eNotes.
-Before Notarize, the GSEs had never approved nor purchased an eNote executed in an online closing.
-They now have.

 Adding to the challenge of this process is the age of these systems.
-MISMO, MERS and eVault technology were all conceived over 14 years ago.
+MISMO, MERS and eVault technology was all conceived over 14 years ago.
 Given the lack of adoption of eMortgages to date, these systems have not kept up with any modern day technological advances.
 For example, the industry currently requires MISMO SMARTDoc version 1.02, which is now 14 years old.
 Even though there is currently a transition underway to MISMO SMARTDoc version 3.0, that version is already almost 3 years old.
 Integrating these systems into products and services that meet the customer demands of today is quite challenging.

 Because of these requirements, a lender that sells into the secondary market can’t “just go electronic” or “e”.”
 They must implement all of these systems and technologies first.
 Then, approvals and formal audits are required to demonstrate compliance before a lender can receive approval to sell electronically executed loans into the secondary market.
 To date, lenders haven’t wanted to take on this cost and complexity especially as it’s associated with such antiquated and cumbersome processes.

 For lenders, our platform generates eNotes, integrates with eVaults, and delivers them into the secondary market.
 There is no upfront cost.
 Notarize helps with the entire onboarding and approval process - we can get a lender up and running in as little as two weeks.
-We’ve taken a daunting experience and made the transition as trivial as possible - all aimed at creating better adoption and a more seamless entrypoint for lenders who wish to become fully “electronic.”
+We’ve taken a daunting experience and made the transition as trivial as possible - all aimed at creating better adoption and a more seamless entry point for lenders who wish to become fully “electronic.”

 For borrowers, the experience is like nothing else they have ever done.
 We’ve built our system to treat the eNote exactly like every other document.
 Borrowers simply click to close and execute an eNote along with the rest of their closing package entirely online - our system handles it all behind the scenes.
 The entire process is effortless to them, yet they are raving about how “fun and neat” the closing experience is.
 When is the last time a borrower said your closing experience was “fun or neat?”